 • Refund any unused portion of the fee if the screening was not completed.

 These rules protect applicants from excessive or unfair charges while still allowing landlords to recover screening costs.
+Tenants can learn about verifying their rights and background checks through trusted tenant screening resources, like tenant background screening or credit verification tools, such as credit checks.

 As of January 1, 2025, AB 2493 adjusts the maximum California rental application fee based on annual changes to the Consumer Price Index (CPI).
 You can see the breakdown of the maximum allowable application fee by year below.